Computational Complexity Evaluation of Neural Network Applications in Signal Processing: Mathematical Complexity Formulation

 \section{Mathematical Complexity Formulation}

 In this section, we provide a brief introduction to various types of NN: dense layer, Convolutional Neural Networks (CNN), Vanilla Recurrent Neural Networks (RNN), Long Short-Term Memory Neural Networks (LSTM), Gated Recurrent Units (GRU), and Echo State Networks (ESN).
-We investigate the computational complexity for each network in terms of RM, BOP and NABS.
+We investigate the computational complexity of each network in terms of RM, BOP, and NABS.
 In this work, the computational complexity is formulated per layer, and the output layer is not taken into account for the complexity calculation to eliminate redundant computations if multiple layers or multiple NN types are combined.
-Table \ref{Table:Main} in the section's end summarizes the formulas for the RM, BOP, and NABS for all NN types studied.
+Table \ref{Table:Main} in the section's end summarizes the formulas for the RM, BOP, and NABS for all NN types studied. \textit{Furthermore, we have included all the complexity equations utilized in this study in Python code \cite{pedro_2024_10802496}.
+This resource is intended to aid readers in calculating the complexity of their own NN architectures.}